Code-Institute-Submissions/milestone-project-1-done-london/README.md

 The project was deployed to GitHub Pages using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/theopmw/milestone-project-1-done-london)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of page), locate the "Settings" button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. Another dropdown will appear to the right, Select "/(root)" in this dropdown.
+5. Another dropdown will appear to the right, select "/(root)" in this dropdown.
 6. Then click Save.
 7. The page will then refresh.
 8. Scroll back down through the page to locate the now published [site link](https://theopmw.github.io/milestone-project-1-done-london/) in the "GitHub Pages" section.

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/theopmw/milestone-project-1-done-london)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.